Numberedlemon/writers-corner/README.md

 A tool for converting a tabulated scene-by-scene plan of a novel or story into a markdown-based chapter-by-chapter plan.
 For more information on this script, it's intended use, see the header of ```excel_to_markdown.py```

+### Common Words Tool

+This simple script extracts the 100 most common words in your text, supplied by .csv summary files which can provided by an editor such as TeXstudio.
+It can also display a bar chart for visualisation of this data.

+### Word Count Dashboard

+This tool allows for tracking of scene counts within chapters, their associated word counts, and predicted word counts at scene number milestones.

+This tool will eventually be linked to another tool which will act as a kind of database management script.